What is Discipleship?

 A disciple is not above his teacher.
 But every disciple, when he has been fully trained, will be like his teacher.

-Discipleship is the process of training a disciple with the goal that he eventually becomes like his teacher, Jesus Christ.
+Christian Discipleship is the process of training a Christian with the goal that he eventually becomes like his teacher, Jesus Christ.

 The Command of Discipleship